-TA 206.
+- TA 206.
 Introduction to Theatre Art.
 3 hours credit.
 This course will enable the student to identify the basic elements common to all theatre.
 The student will be able to make appropriate written and/or spoken criticism of the value and merit of individual examples of theatrical performance according to the critical standards presented in the courses.
 The student will be able to read and discuss a play script in terms of its theatrical merit, demands, and potential as a piece of theatrical performance according to the script analysis principles presented in the course.
 The student will be able to identify and define distinguishing elements and characteristics of theatrical art as it was presented in the major historical periods of theatre as surveyed in the course.
-Additionally, the student will be able to identify and discuss briefly the elements and principles involved in the practice of the various component activities in theatrical art including theatre architecture, production, direction, acting, scenic design, costume design, lighting design, makeup, sound, and multimedia.
-(THT1010)
+Additionally, the student will be able to identify and discuss briefly the elements and principals involved in the practice of the various component activities in theatrical art including theatre architecture, production, direction, acting, scenic design, costume design, lighting design, makeup, sound, and multimedia.
+(THT1010) - TA 210.
+Chamber Theatre.
+3 hours credit.
+This course will enable the student to combine the arts of literary analysis, oral interpretation, and theatrical performance.
+The student will gain the skills necessary to communicate theatrical literature successfully to an audience through oral expression. - TA 212.
+Audition Techniques for the Theatre.
+3 hours credit.
+Prerequisite: TA 110 with a C or better.
+This course will enable the student to audition for academic and professional theatre.
+The student will acquire a variety of suitable audition materials, appropriate written work, and an understanding of audition protocol and etiquette. - TA 250.

-TA 250.
 Theatre Practicum III.
 1 hour credit.
 Prerequisite: TA 152 with a C or better.
-A continuation of TA 152.
+A continuation of TA 152. - TA 251.

-TA 251.
 Theatre Practicum IV.
 1 hour credit.
 Prerequisite: TA 250 with a C or better.
 A continuation of TA 250.